A New Era

 From the NRL's 'Women In League' Round, launched back in 2006, to the success of Jillaroos' teams over the past two decades.

-Girls and women playing and participating in rugby league has increasingly forged a pathway of its own – and the future is bright.
+Girls and women playing and participating in Rugby League has increasingly forged a pathway of its own – and the future is bright.

-A comprehensive, year-long program of local, national and international rugby league for players and fans alike.
+Women's Rugby League has a comprehensive and year-long program of local, national and international rugby league for players and fans alike.